tab21/100DaysOfCode/README.md

 I participated in 100DaysOfCode program by CodeIn Community.
 Started from **1<sup>st</sup> July 2022** & below are my code for the same.
 I did it in 2 languages _C++_ and _Python_.

-Sometimes the compiler may have an error ( **compilation time exceeded** ) try the code on different compiler.
-If there is any other error in any code please do inform and I will try to correct that.
+Sometimes the compiler may have an error so try the code on different compiler.
+Also this compiler shows error ("  'type' object is not subscriptable" ) due to adding type of data in functions you can remove those and it should work fine I have let it be there so that I know what the input expects.
+If there is any error in any code on local machine which has all modules installed or leetcode please do inform and I will try to correct that as soon as possible.

 ## Table of problem solved